anuragyadav-4321/delta-demo/README.md

 # delta-demo
-this is demo for git and githubclas
+this is demo for git and github class.